khetansarvesh/Tabular-Cross-Sectional-Modelling/modelling/unsupervised_learning.md

 ### <ins> 1.
 Dimensionality Reduction </ins>

 ### <ins> 2.
 Dimensionality Expansion </ins>
-- You can use overcomplete autoencoders for this task
+- You can use overcomplete autoencoders for this task Sparse Autoencoders / Denoising Autoencoders

-a.
-Sparse Autoencoders

-b.
-Denoising Autoencoders

 - In Fact you can use any deep learning generative model

 ### <ins> 3.
 Denoising Data </ins>